pauli2406/TwitterReplyBot/README.md

 <b>How to run the program:</b>

-1) Make sure that you've correctly configured your Twitter Keys and node, which can be done by following Daniel Shiffman's first three videos in the playlist.
+1) Make sure that you've correctly configured your Twitter Keys and node.

 2) Modify the program by changing listenTweet('any TwitterId') to any ID you want.
 YOu can find them on gettwitterid.com